-Project Name CDBG/PFI/GPD Eastern Sub-Station Phase II (Construction) Target Area Southern Villages Guam Goals Supported Public Facilities and Improvements Needs Addressed Non-housing Community Development Funding CDBG: \$1,000,000.00 Description Guam will use CDBG funds to continue Phase 2, Construction of a new facility for the Guam Police Department, an Eastern Sub-Station.
+1 Project Name CDBG/PFI/GPD Eastern Sub-Station Phase II (Construction) Target Area Southern Villages Guam Goals Supported Public Facilities and Improvements Needs Addressed Non-housing Community Development Funding CDBG: \$3,175,755.00 Description Guam will use CDBG funds to continue Phase 2, Construction of a newfacility for the Guam Police Department, an Eastern Sub-Station.
 This is a public facility that will improve (shorten) response time to the communities served by the Southern (aka Hagat) Police Precinct.
 This project will improve access to law enforcement by persons in low-and moderate-income communities.
-Villages located in the beat area for this facility includes Asan, Piti, Agat, Umatac, Merizo, Inarajan, Santa Rita, Talofofo, and Yona (Windward Hills).
-Project originally approved in 2020 AAP utilizing 2010 Decennial Census Data.
+Villages located in the beat area for this facility includes Asan, Piti, Agat, Umatac, Merizo, Inarajan, and Talofofo.
 Future funds for Phase II will be identified to construct the sub-station.
-An estimated 26,024 individuals live within the service area of this facility, 13,864 of whom are of low-mod income.
-The 13,864 individuals equate to 51.85% of the service area as populated by persons at or below 80% of area median income.
-Completion of the project is expected by September 30, 2026.LMI persons in the service area 13,864/51.85% LMIHUD MATRIX CODE: 03E CDBG CITATION: 24 CFR 570.201(c) and (d)CDBG NATIONAL OBJECTIVE: 24 CFR 570.208(a)(1) LMA Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities 13,864 LMI individuals from the southern villages served by the Southern Precinct Command will have improved access to public safety and law enforcement services through the construction of the Eastern Sub-Station.
+An estimated 12,988 individuals live within the service area of this facility.
+Over 51% of the service area is populated by persons at or below 80% of area median income.
+Completion of the project is expected by September 30, 2026.HUDMATRIX CODE: 03ECDBG CITATION: 24 CFR 570.201(c) and (d)CDBG NATIONAL OBJECTIVE: LMA 24 CFR 570.208(a)(1) Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities 12,000 LMI households from the southeastern villages served by the Southern Precinct Command will have improved access to public safety and law enforcement services through the construction of the Eastern Sub-Station.
 Location Description Lot 1-1, Block 15, Tract 2831, Talo'fo'fo'.
 Located in the village of Talo'fo'fo, in the vicinity of the Talo'fo'fo' Gym, Sgt.
 Richard Naputi Memorial Baseball Field and Talo'fo'fo' Elementary School.
+Planned Activities Sub-Station will support the efforts of the Hagat Precinct Command by cutting response times to calls for service in the southeastern regions of the area of responsibility for the Hagat Precinct Command.
+It will also reduce response times for emergency calls and for officer calls for assistance.
+The physical location of the Eastern Sub-Station will also improve individuals' ability to report incidents to the police as well as to seek assistance or advice from police officers.
+2 Project Name CDBG/CDBG Affordable Rental (HOME Leverage) Target Area Guam